tony-albanese/ci-project-4/README.md

 ## User Stories

 As a adminstrator, I can login with privileges so that moderate all content on the site.
+As a new user, I can create an account with a user name and password, so that I can log in to access content.
+As a user, I can login with a user name and password, so that I can access the content of the site.

 # Features